Web-n-Composite/crypto-hacks-list/README.md

-<p>This Hong Kong-based cryptocurrency exchange claims to be the most secure exchange in the world.&nbsp;Unfortunately, this turned out to be very untrue.&nbsp;Hackers stole a large amount of bitcoins through a processing service&nbsp;Bitfinex–&nbsp;BitGo.&nbsp;The price&nbsp; of&nbsp;<a href="https://www.coindesk.com/bitfinex-bitcoin-hack-know-dont-know"><u>bitcoin plummeted</u></a>&nbsp;&nbsp;as a result of the hack.</p>
+This Hong Kong-based cryptocurrency exchange claims to be the most secure exchange in the world.
+Unfortunately, this turned out to be very untrue.
+Hackers stole a large amount of bitcoins through a processing service Bitfinex–BitGo.
+[The price of](https://www.coindesk.com/bitfinex-bitcoin-hack-know-dont-know) bitcoin plummeted as a result of the hack.